remarcmij/vanilla-starter/docs/ROUTER.md

 This document describes a client-side router that can be used to navigate between pages in an SPA with multiple client-side pages.

-The purpose of a client-side router is to let the client programmatically load different application 'pages' into the DOM by manipulating the browser's location url.
+The purpose of a client-side router is to let the client programmatically load different application 'pages' into the DOM by manipulating the browser's location URL.
 In a hash-based router, as provided in this repo, the specific page to load is determined by the `hash` fragment of the `url`.
-In a `url`, a hash fragment is the part that starts with a `#` mark.
-Everything following the `#` mark is considered part of the hash.
+In a `url`, a hash fragment is the part that starts with a `#` symbol.
+Everything following the `#` symbol is considered part of the hash.

 We can use the hash to specify the name of the page to load and can optionally embed parameters to pass to the Page function.
-It can be said that the `url` when used in such a way becomes part of the application state.
+In a sense, the `url` when used in such a way becomes part of the application state.

 A hash-based router uses an event listener to listen for hash changes and responds to those changes by loading a matching page.